AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/InterfaceFamilyTypeExtensions/CreateInterfaceFamilyClass.md

 InterfaceFamilyTypeExtensions.CreateInterfaceFamilyClass Method
 ===============================================================
-AutomationML 2.1 APICreate an InterfaceClass from this interface (e.g. ExternalInterface).
+Create an InterfaceClass from this interface (e.g. ExternalInterface).
 An InterfaceClass is of type InterfaceFamilyType and may contain InterfaceFamilyTypes as child elements.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)